RecoderChris/coursera-web-develop/README.md

 > A student from Beihang University in Beijing China, still studying and improving.
 Got a lof of interests in `coding`, reading, traveling and movies.
 Dreaming in a chance for `total freedom`.

-If you have any questions about the project or if you want `corporation`,please contact me: [My BUAA Email](735935271@buaa.edu.cn)
+If you have any questions about the project or if you want `corporation`,please contact me: 735935271@buaa.edu.cn

 My Github: [RecoderChris Zhangxinmiao](https://github.com/RecoderChris)